Safe non-food consumer Products in the EU and China

 This factsheet applies to electric motor-operated or magnetically driven hand-held tools, transportable tools and lawn and garden machinery including product categories such as drills, impact drills, saws, polishers, sanders, electric screw drivers, grinders, table saws, mitre saws, wall saws, bench grinders, grass shears, chain saws, lawnmowers, hedge trimmers and others.

-The tools are operated from AC mains with a rated voltage not more than 250 V DC or AC for single phase tools and not more than 480 V AC for three-phase tools.
+The tools are operated from AC mains with a rated voltage not more than 250 V AC for single phase tools and not more than 480 V AC for three-phase tools, or they may be operated on batteries.
 The rated input is not more than 3700 W.

 A guide to the application of the Machinery directive is available here.